 - Place water in mixing bowl.

-- In a separate bowl, mix salt and yeast into flour
+- In a separate bowl, mix salt and yeast (and sugar if using) into flour

 - Combine flour/salt/yeast mixture into water and mix until all the flour has been incorporated.